 This project was completed for my Interface Design course during my visiting semester at Savannah College of Art and Design.
 I thoroughly enjoyed this project because I got to complete a design challenge with students from a variety of majors, and we all brought something unique to the table.

 The assignment was to take an analog item and redesign it with a digital interface to make the experience more accessible and delightful for the user.

 I acted as the lead designer and project manager, and worked with four other designers.
 The work I present here is my own unless otherwise credited.

 Savannah College of Art and Design

-My team considered a variety of objects – ranging from a Pacman plug-and-play to a toaster oven, but we ultimately decided to redesign a standard shower system.
+My team considered a variety of analog objects for this project – ranging from a Pacman plug-and-play to a toaster oven, but we ultimately decided to redesign a standard shower system.
 We had just started reading Giles Colborne’s Simple and Usable: Mobile, Web and Interactive Design, and I found a quote that inspired my team’s selection: